dhfromkorea/chimehack/README.md

 # idea
 We make it super easy for female victims (from sexual assaults) to find someone to talk to for support.
-We provide a 24/7 private, anonymous and free chat service.
+We provide a 24/7 private, anonymous and free chat service. nj j\

 ### Demo:
 http://glasschat.org